Asgaros/asgaros-forum/readme.txt

 [https://translate.wordpress.org/projects/wp-plugins/asgaros-forum](https://translate.wordpress.org/projects/wp-plugins/asgaros-forum).
 = Please approve my translations =
 You can approve translations by yourself if you are a Project Translation Editor (PTE).
 Please contact me in the forums if you are a native speaker and want to become a PTE.
+= How can I add my own theme? =
+You can add own themes for your forum in the `/wp-content/themes-asgarosforum` directory (for example: `/wp-content/themes-asgarosforum/my-theme`).
+Each theme needs at least a `style.css` file, but the files for mobile-compatibility (`mobile.css`) and the widget (`widget.css`) should be included too.
+All themes in this directory can be activated in the forum options.
 = Which hooks are available =
 * asgarosforum_after_post_author
 * asgarosforum_after_thread_submit